How to Become a School Counselor in Minnesota

 Step One: Apply to Associate’s or Bachelor’s Programs

-Step Two: Make Sure That This is What You’re Interested In!
+Step Two: Make Sure That This is What You’re Interested In

 Not Sure Where to Start?

-Not sure where to start?
 Some organizations that may be able to place you in volunteering positions across the state of Minnesota include:

 Back to the top